getsentry/hackweek-coda/README.md

 These tasks mainly rely on Redis as auxiliary storage to exchange data during the execution, resulting in many rather complex and challenging implementations, which can differ significantly.

-We quite appreciate the design of [Temporal](https://temporal.io/), but unfortunately it is quite heavyweight for many of our operations.
+We quite appreciate the design of [Temporal](https://temporal.io/), but unfortunately it is quite complex for many of our use cases.
 Coda is our attempt at building a workflow engine that mixes simplicity with some of Temporal's ideas.

 # Example